DGM Racing: Car No. 36 history

 In 2018, it was announced that Alex Labbé would compete full-time in 2018 in the No. 36 Chevrolet with sponsorship from Can-Am.

 In 2019 it was announced that Josh Williams would drive the No. 36 full-time.
-In May 2019 Williams got his best career finish, finishing eighth at Talladega Superspeedway.
-Donald Theetge drove the No. 36 car for one race at Richmond Raceway while Williams drove the No. 92 car.
+In May 2019 Williams got his best career finish, finishing eighth at Talladega.
+Donald Theetge drove the No. 36 car for one race at Richmond while Williams drove the No. 92 car.

 In 2020, Labbé returned to the No. 36 for 21 races with some part-time drivers such as Ronnie Bassett Jr., Dexter Bean, Preston Pardus, and Korbin Forrister.

 In 2021, Labbé returned to full season in the No. 36 car.
 He finished nineteenth in points with three top-tens.

 In 2022, Josh Bilicki drove the 36 car at Daytona while Labbé would drive for the rest of the season.
 Garrett Smithley would drive the 36 car at Charlotte.

 In 2023, the car returned to being part-time.
 It was announced on February 9, 2023 that Alex Labbé would race it at Daytona.
 However, he would fail to qualify.
 Josh Bilicki would race the car at Sonoma and at the Indianapolis Road Course, finishing nineteenth and eighteenth, respectively.
 Alex Guenette would run at the Chicago Street Course, and Kyle Weatherman would run at Atlanta.

 No. 36 in 2024 driven by Natalie Decker.

-On February 8, 2024, it was announced that Natalie Decker would run at Daytona International Speedway in the 2024 United Rentals 300.
+On February 8, 2024, it was announced that Natalie Decker would run at Daytona in the 2024 United Rentals 300.
 She would lead seven laps and ended up with an eighteenth place finish.
-Preston Pardus drove the No. 36 at Portland International Raceway in the 2024 Pacific Office Automation 147.
+Preston Pardus drove the No. 36 at Portland in the 2024 Pacific Office Automation 147.
 Daniel Suárez drove the No. 36 at the Chicago street race.